pepstock-org/Charba-Wiki/docs/getting-started/GettingStarted.md

 ### Embedded resources

-An embedded resource contains the java script code to inject inside a specific class and, when invoked, it will inject the code in the DOM tree.
+An embedded resource contains the javascript code to inject inside a specific class and, when invoked, it will inject the code in the DOM tree.

 To initialize **Charba** using the embedded resources, you must set enable **Charba** (and that's **mandatory**), as following: